luapower/thread/thread.md

 Elements can be popped from both ends, so it can act as both a LIFO or a FIFO queue, as needed.
 When the queue is empty, attempts to pop from it blocks until new elements are pushed again.
-When a bounded queue (i.e. when a maxlength is passed) is full, attempts to push to it blocks until elements are consumed.
+When a bounded queue (i.e. with maxlength) is full, attempts to push to it blocks until elements are consumed.
 The order in which multiple blocked threads wake up is arbitrary.

-> The queue can be locked and operated upon manually too.
+The queue can be locked and operated upon manually too.
 Use `q.mutex` to lock/unlock it, `q.state` to access the elements (they occupy the Lua stack starting at index 1), and `q.cond_not_empty`, `q.cond_not_full` to wait/broadcast on the not-empty and not-full events.